I. Name, location, operation area, and legal status

 2.1.1.
 To set the directions for the Association;

 2.1.2.
-To elect by ballot the Board of the Association (the President, Vice-President, and the Secretary) and the Committee of Auditors;
+To elect by ballot the Board of the Association (the President, the Vice-President and the Treasurer) and the Committee of Auditors;

 2.1.3.
 To give a vote of acceptance of accounts to the outgoing authorities of the Association;